 A glimpse of my design process (wink wink!)

 When I take on a design commission, I usually jot down the important details on my small notebook wherever I go every time I receive an email notification from my phone.

 During conceptualization phase, I digitally sketch an overall look using the iPad along with a color palette to match.
 Then comes the design stage when all the magic happens!
 It's painting time!
 I listen to my favorite songs in my laptop while painting my time away.
 It is during this phase when I feel lost in paradise - it is my ME time!
 I then take photos of the progress using my iPhone and transfer them directly to the laptop for the finalization stage.

 The last stages of my design process involves a good amount of digitizing using my ever helpful Wacom tablet along with the help of valuable Adobe programs on my laptop.
 I then send the drafts to my clients for review and approval.
-The process is all the same for each project and because I have a standardized list of things to do for each step of the way, everything becomes "easier" as time goes by because I've gotten used to it.
+The process is all the same for each design commission and because I have a standardized list of things to do for each step of the way, everything becomes "easier" as time goes by because I've gotten used to it.

 Tip: Creating a well-organized design process as well as a good filing system for both original paintings and designs transferred on the laptop makes everything breezy for a busy bee like me (and also for you!).
 More so, I believe that aside from creating a well-thought process that is tailored fit for you and your personal schedule (especially for moms like me who also has a full time schedule with my family at home), backing up all files should be one of the most important steps that I suggest you "should" do at the end of every single design day (or night) making sure all is accounted for.

 My workspace as well as a brief summary of my design process are some of the many things I'm happy to show and share.
 I'm looking forward to sharing more about this creative journey in my next post!